 Some careers by their nature require you to be seen by the general public on a regular basis.
-Think of a TV anchor person, a weatherman, a spokesperson for a particular company or a city comissioner just to name a few.
+Think of a TV anchor person, a weatherman, a spokesperson for a particular company or a city commissioner just to name a few.
 Are you the type of person that welcomes extra attention when spotted at the grocery store, church or even at the mall?
-Some people love being the center of attnetion and some people are, shall we say, are just the opposite.
+Some people love being the center of attention and some people are, shall we say, are just the opposite.
 Understanding your comfort level in the public eye is important to know when selecting a career.

-How do you handle stress?
+How well do you handle stress?

-How much money do you want to make?
+How much money do you want to earn?

-When seeking a career path, are you the type of person that's motivated by the earning's potential of the position are you more concerned with the life-work balance, level of stress and/or pursuing a career better suited to your natural style?
+When seeking a career path, are you the type of person that's motivated by the earning's potential of the position are you more concerned with the life-work balance, level of stress and/or pursuing a career better suited to your natural work style?
 Are you determined to be the bread-winner for your family or are you comfortable with being part of a two-income family?
-If money is the reward you seek, there are careers to match.
+If money is the reward you seek, there are definitely careers to match!